jficek/usfcph-week1/notes.md

     PULL to take a copy from the cloud

 BRANCH
-    Like FORKING, but for your own copy, and it can be merged back
+    Like FORKING, but your own copy on your computer It can be merged back

 MERGE + REBASE + SQUASH

+Exercise